-These policies provide coverage for the most common bookkeeping risks.
+These insurance policies cover the most common bookkeeping risks.

-This policy covers basic bookkeeper risks, including customer property damage and injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+A commercial general liability policy covers basic risks, including slip-and-fall injuries in your office.
+Bundle it with property insurance for savings in a business owner’s policy (BOP).

-E&O insurance for bookkeepers, also known as professional liability insurance, is common with professional services.
-It can cover legal fees of lawsuits related to work performance.
+E&O insurance, also known as professional liability insurance, is common for bookkeepers and other professional services.
+It can cover legal fees related to work performance.

-This policy helps bookkeeping businesses survive data breaches and cyberattacks.
+This policy helps small business owners survive data breaches and cyberattacks.
 It can pay for data recovery expenses, client notification costs, and more.

 Most states require workers' comp for bookkeeping businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Fidelity bonds compensate clients for employee theft, including theft by electronic funds transfer.
 They're also called employee dishonesty bonds.

 It's easy to get business insurance for bookkeepers and accountants if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your bookkeeping business, whether you work independently or hire employees.